brugal/wolfcamql/README-wolfcam.txt

 * cg_kickScale same as quakelive
 * cg_damageFeedbackInterval   Minimum time in milliseconds between view kicks (cg_kickScale) and damage blobs (cg_screenDamage) when taking damage.

+  default is 800 which matches older versions of ql, 0 will match current ql

 * cg_fallKick (0: no view or weapon change, 1: (default) view and weapon change, 2: only weapon sway)

 * cg_crosshairColor "0xffffff"